 Getting Compensation for TBI from Auto Accidents

-Although more difficult, it is possible to be compensated for traumatic brain injuries sustained in a traffic accident.
+Although more difficult, it is possible to be compensated for tbi from auto accidents.
 As with other injuries sustained in a traffic accident, compensation for traumatic brain injury (TBI) can come either through a settlement with the insurance company or, if necessary, by going to trial.
 Damages may include compensation for medical bills, rehab, physical therapy, loss of income, pain and suffering, loss of quality of life, punitive damages, and more.

 However, getting compensation for a TBI can be challenging.